 If you’ve ever had to send a number of attachments by email, you’ve most likely zipped your files.
 Zipping compresses files, but did you know you can also lock them so they stay secure from prying eyes?
 Here’s how to encrypt and password protect ZIP files before sending them to anyone.

 Can you put a password on a zip file?
-Windows doesn’t have an option to protect your zipped file with a password, so there’s no other way but to use third-party tools you can choose from, such as WinZip, WinRAR, and 7-Zip.
+Windows doesn’t have an option to protect your zipped file with a password, so there’s no other way but to use third-party tools.
+You can choose from various trusted software options, such as WinZip, WinRAR, and 7-Zip.
 For this tutorial, we’ve chosen 7-Zip as it’s free and offers AES-256 encryption standard (the same that NordVPN uses to protect your traffic from snoopers).

 The receiver can only access your files and folders if they have 7-Zip or a similar compression tool.
 If you are worried that the recipient won’t be able to open the file, you could choose ZipCrypto encryption instead of AES-256.
 Then the recipient can easily open it using File Explorer or Windows Explorer.
 However, we do not recommend this as it’s not as secure as AES-256.

 To decrypt and access your files:

 7-Zip uses strong encryption so it would be difficult for an attacker to access your folders unless they already knew your password.
 Make sure you choose a strong password that includes capital letters, digits, and random characters.
 (You can use the NordPass random password generator for this.)

 However, don’t forget – no matter the encryption, anyone with access to the compressed folder will be able to see your file names, which can hint at the contents.
 Consider changing your file names so they wouldn’t include any sensitive and personally identifiable information.
 The recipient also needs a password, and if you can’t communicate it securely, your files will still be vulnerable.